rebitsan/GuessThatMovie/README.md

    h. hypertuning_results_Xgboost.csv

 4. Run 3.TreePloy.ipynb
+  ** Inputs**: "LinearSVC_hypertuned.joblib", "LE_wrapper.joblib", 5 user inputs
    **Output:** It will create a tree plot for the user inputs using the LinearSVC model.
-5. Unsupervised learning files
+6. Unsupervised learning files
-6. ClusterPlot.ipynb.
+7. ClusterPlot.ipynb.
 It will create a cluster plot.